diana12333/diana12333.github.io/_portfolio/sydney-weather-forecasting.md

 Weather forecasting is the application of science and technology to predict the conditions of the atmosphere for a given location and time, it relates closely to Production activities, social activities and daily activities.
 Forecasting weather requires interdisciplinary knowledge.
 Traditionally, the weather forecasting models were made by collecting as much data as possible about the current state of the atmosphere (temperature, humidity, rainfall meteorology understanding and wind), this processing can be complicated and only valid to short term forecasting.

 In this project, we applied time series analysis models to resolve the long term weather forecasting challenge.
-More details about the VAR/VARMA/LSTM models and the model evaluation and discussion are included in the report [here](/assets/doc/weather-forcast/VAR_MultivariateTimeSeriesAnalysis.pdf).
+More details about the VAR/VARMA/LSTM models and the model evaluation and discussion are included in the report.

 Exploratory Data Analysis